extendr/extendr/paper.md

 In contrast, bindings between Rust and R, such as [`gifski`](https://crates.io/crates/gifski) [@gifski_cran], are currently mostly written by hand.

 <!--This contradicts the statement above that we do not know other bindings provider-->
 We note that there exist other software packages providing bindings between R and Rust.
-The Rust crate / R-package `roxido` / [`cargo`](https://github.com/dbdahl/cargo-framework) provides a mechanism for embedding Rust code within R packages.
+The Rust crate / R-package `roxido` / [`cargo`](https://github.com/dbdahl/cargo-framework) [@cargo_cran] provides a mechanism for embedding Rust code within R packages.
 <!-- Looks like this should be cited:  David B. Dahl (2021), Writing R Extensions in Rust, arXiv:2108.07179 [cs.PL], URL https://arxiv.org/abs/2108.07179. -->
 The [savvy](https://github.com/yutannihilation/savvy) interface represents a distilled byproduct of 'extendr'.
 However, these implementations differ from 'extendr' in that 'extendr' aims at providing an opinionated API, with a focus on an ergonomic API design inspired by features from Rcpp and cpp11.

 Several existing projects already utilize 'extendr'.
 The DataFrame library [Polars](https://pola.rs/) has bindings to python (via [`py-polars`](https://github.com/pola-rs/polars/tree/main/py-polars)) and to R via [`polars`](https://github.com/pola-rs/r-polars), where the latter is built with extendr.
 The CRAN package [`rsgeo`](https://cran.r-project.org/web/packages/rsgeo/) provides bindings to [`geo-rust`](https://crates.io/crates/geo), allowing R users to take advantage of